Created in the state of Texas in 2002, Palace Operating Company focuses on offshore oil exploration and production.

 - A worker’s hand became caught in a piece of machinery.
 These accidents are very common as are accidents in which workers are struck by flying objects.

 - A water vehicle collided with an oil rig.
-Vehicles involving boats and helicopters that collide with oil rigs due to choppy waves and rainy weather that makes it hard for operators to see sufficiently.
+Vehicles involving boats and helicopters that collide with oil rigs due to choppy waves and rainy weather that makes it hard for operators to see.

 Understanding The Deadly Nature of Asbestos

-A large number of companies have been aware of asbesto’s deadly nature since the 1930’s, but refused to the material a number of workers creating a substantial risk of harm for workers.
+A number of companies have been aware of asbestos and its harmful effects since the 1930’s.
 Continued and prolonged exposure to asbestos has the potential to result in one of several deadly conditions and can seriously change the lives of workers.

 Speak with an Experienced Oil Rig Lawyer

 If you are injured in a Texas oil rig accident, you are likely facing large medical bills and crippling injuries that can make it difficult to return to how life was before the accident.
-A knowledgeable oil rig accident lawyer at our law office can help fight for the compensation that you deserve and make sure that your case resolves in the best possible manner.
+A knowledgeable oil rig accident lawyer at our law office can help fight for the compensation that you deserve.